mimoduo/mimogear/README.md

 ##Optional Installation Steps

 If you're comfortable with running an alpha version of gulp (and willing to dive into additional steps); there is an alpha gulpfile that mirrors the tasks of the stable gulpfile.
-By switching the alpha version of the gulpfile you should notice a significant improvement in performance from the use of parallel task processing.
+By switching the alpha version of the gulpfile you should notice a noticeable improvement in performance from the use of parallel task processing.
 In order to use the new gulpfile, make sure to download the alpha version of gulp and the newly separated gulp-cli globally.
-Afterwards, rename the gulpfile-alpha.js and rename the original gulpfile to a name of your choice.
+Afterwards, rename the gulpfile-alpha.js to gulpfile.js and rename the original gulpfile to a name of your choice.

 ```sh
 npm install gulpjs/gulp-cli -g